nutanc/learnpython/python_english.md

 With these two new concepts lets see how we can solve the largest number problem.
 The pseudo code can be

 1. Store numbers in a list
-2. Initialize largest to first element
+2. Initialize largest to first element.
+This is needed because we need to start someplace.
-3. for number in list
+3. for every number in list do the below
 4. if number is greater than largest
 5. Assign number to largest
+What steps 4 and 5 are doing is making sure that we always have the largest number in our hand.
+If the next number we pick is larger than the one in hand, we drop the one in our hand and keep the new number.
+If not, we continue to next number.
+Finally,
-5. Print largest.
+6. Print largest.

 Now lets do the actual Python code with the correct syntax.